primestardust/portfolio/_posts/2019-12-26-a-not-so-costly-way-to-high-performance-computing.md

 date: 2019-12-26 01:10:25 -0500
 ---

 Most of us with scientifically inclined mind get thrilled just by the idea of having a supercomputer or a massive cluster at our disposal, hidden in a dark room somewhere in the basement of our home.
-Here is a picture just to feed your wild imagination!
+Here is a picture just to feed your wild imagination! <!--more-->

 <p align="center"><img src="{{site.baseurl}}/assets/post2-hightech.jpg" alt="Journey Begins" style="float:center"></p>